 Frank Garcea, PhD

-I completed my PhD under the supervision of Dr. Brad Mahon in the Department of Brain and Cognitive Sciences at the University of Rochester in Rochester, NY.
+I completed my PhD under the supervision of Dr. Brad Mahon at the University of Rochester in Rochester, NY.
 While in graduate school I was a member of the Concepts, Actions, and Objects Lab.
 I used functional MRI and neuropsychological testing to understand how information about manipulable objects is organized in the human brain.
 See more about this research here.